HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Speed of Growth

 The Sago Palm growth rate is painfully slow.
-This is truly one of the slowest growing houseplants out there.
-In fact some plants will only actually produce one single new leaf each year (although with great care it's normal to get a couple).
+Some plants will only actually produce one single new leaf each year (although with great care it's normal to get at least couple).

 Height / Spread